All Products

 Important

-Obtain your unique Account ID from the console.
-Then, create a key to obtain your AccessKey ID and AccessKey Secret.
-After you integrate the SDK, you must initialize it.
-For an example of SDK initialization, see the code in the Application class.
+First, identify your Account ID in the console and create keys to obtain your AccessKey ID and AccessKey Secret.
+Then integrate and initialize the SDK.
+For specific initialization instructions, see the code examples in the Application section.

 public class DnsCacheApplication extends Application{